 A root canal treatment is administered with a local anesthetic to numb the tooth and surrounding tissue.
-During a root canal, the endodonist creates a small opening in the crown of the tooth, through which the infected pulp is removed and a new filling is placed.
+During a root canal, the endodontist creates a small opening in the tooth’s crown, through which the infected pulp is removed, and a new filling is placed.
 Once the tooth begins to heal, your dentist will place a new crown on your filling to restore the tooth to its previous strength.
 This procedure saves your natural tooth and often looks and feels completely normal once fully healed.

 Signs You May Need a Root Canal

-Root canals are administered when the inner layer of the tooth is damaged, often affecting the deep nerves within the pulp.
+Root canals are administered when the tooth’s inner layer is damaged, often affecting the deep nerves within the pulp.
 Because tooth decay can happen gradually without symptoms, routine dental checkups are recommended to help catch any damages early on and prevent the necessity of a root canal.
 Symptoms of inner tooth decay include:

 - Tooth discoloration.

 - Severe sensitivity.

 After your root canal, you should refrain from chewing with your treated tooth until recommended by your dentist.
 Good oral hygiene, including brushing, flossing, rinsing with mouthwash, and regular dental checkups, are all that is required to maintain a healthy tooth after a root canal.
 The restored tooth functions like your other teeth and lasts as long as a natural tooth.
 In rare cases, the pain remains after a root canal procedure, but a vast majority of patients experience complete pain relief and reduced sensitivity after their root canal procedure.